luetkemj/refs/BOOKS.md

 - [x] 📗 The Lion the Witch and the Wardrobe - C.S.
 Lewis
 - [x] 📗 The Horse and His Boy - C.S.
 Lewis
 - [x] 📗 Prince Caspian - C.S.
 Lewis
+- [x] 📗 A System For Writing - Bob Doto

 ### ~~❌❌❌~~
 - ~~📗 The End Of Burnout - Jonathan Malesic~~